the middle coast

 The lead single, “Paycheck,” combines catchy throwback melodies with modern hooks, multi-layered harmonies, and a groove guaranteed to strike a chord, regardless of whether it’s played through a stereo or from the stage.

 The Middle Coast’s impressive and engaging live sets have already earned them heaps of accolades – including the “Favourite New Band” distinction from Winnipeg weekly The Uniter – in addition to billings at CMW, Cavendish Beach Music Festival, and the Winnipeg Folk Festival, where they received the Rising Star award.
-They’ve also been tapped to open for The Sheepdogs and, on an upcoming 2016 fall tour, Michael Bernard Fitzgerald.
+They were also tapped to open for Michael Bernard Fitzgerald on his 2016 Canada-wide tour.
+That tour turned into an ongoing relationship with MBF, with The Middle Coast acting as his backing band as well as opening up most shows.

 Having quickly ascended to a level that belies their relative youth, The Middle Coast are putting the behind-the-scenes pieces in place to capitalize on their potential and all of the attention it’s garnered thus far.
 From patios to paddleboats, The Middle Coast’s summery melodies are simultaneously vintage and vanguard, throwback and trailblazing, and regardless of age, genre, or geography, will have listeners across the board feeling right at home.